 Missing for 248 Days is a fantasy thriller that keeps you guessing till the end.
-In fact, a friend of my suggested this short film this morning which I find pretty interesting, considering the idea and the indie nature of the film.
-The film is produced by Runway Reel production house which primary focus is on short format content for digital media.
+In fact, a friend of mine suggested this short film this morning which I find interesting, considering the idea and the indie nature of the film.
+The film is produced by Runway Reel production house which primarily focuses on short format content for digital media.

-So, when it comes to thriller and that too with suspense in a few minutes duration, it all boils down to the content.
+So, when it comes to thriller and that too with suspense in just a few minutes’ duration, it all boils down to the content.
 The storyline should be to the point with suspense embedded.
 Missing for 248 Days to some extent is very much successful in expressing the idea with a decent performance.
-It’s in fact the cinematography and music that adds charm to such films without any dialogue.
+It is, in fact, the cinematography and music that adds charm to such films without any dialogue.

-Such short films gives an opportunity for filmmakers in experimenting with different subjects with limited budget.
+Such short films give an opportunity for filmmakers in experimenting with different subjects with a limited budget.
 In most cases, the makers very successfully produce some of the finest films to watch.